Irian3x3/js-cord/README.md

 - [Example Usage](#example-usage)
 - [Links](#links)
 ## About
 JSCord is a discord.js framework to easily maintain discord bots.
+***Note: This is still in beta and some features may not be working***
 ## Installation
 Node.js 12.0.0+ is required.
 Install with npm:
 ```bash